UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_linux.rst

   [GCC 4.9.2 on linux]
   >>>

+Alternatively, you can always remember to type ``python3`` whenever you want Python.

-Note: your version number may vary, but it will be a Python 3 version.
-And you may not have pip and ipython installed yet, but you will as you follow the instructions below.
+Note: your version number may vary, but it needs to be ``3.6.*`` or ``3.7.*``

+You may not have pip and ipython installed yet, but you will as you follow the instructions below.

 If you don't have the version you want installed then use the package manager to find and install it:

 .. code-block:: bash

    $ # search the package manager for it
-   $ sudo apt-cache search python | grep '^python3.6\ -'
+   $ sudo apt-cache search python | grep '^python3.7\ -'
-   python3.6 - Interactive high-level object-oriented language (version 3.6)
+   python3.7 - Interactive high-level object-oriented language (version 3.7)
    $ # install it
-   $ sudo apt-get install python3.6
+   $ sudo apt-get install python3.7

+(If you cant find 3.7, try 3.6 instead)

 Terminal
 ---------